physhik/ecg-mit-bih/README.md

 Run predict.py in the virtual environment we have already set up.
 ```
-(flaskapp) $ ./flaskapp/bin/python predict.py --cinc_download True
+(ecg-env) $ python src/predict.py --cinc_download True
 ```
 --cinc_download branch is used at first to download the CINC2017 data.

-See config.py and customize your parameters or learn better way to train and test
+See src/config.py and customize your parameters or learn better way to train and test

 ### Jupyter notebook example